Don’t see your question, contact us.

 How did AIDSVu select the counties displaying profile data?

-AIDSVu chose to collect and visualize data for the 48 counties with the highest burden of new HIV diagnoses that are prioritized for Phase 1 of Ending the HIV Epidemic: A Plan for America, a ten-year initiative to end the HIV epidemic in the U.S. More than half of all HIV diagnoses in 2016 and 2017 occurred in these 48 counties, plus Washington, DC, and San Juan, PR.
+AIDSVu chose to collect and visualize data for the 48 counties with the highest burden of new HIV diagnoses that are prioritized for Phase 1 of Ending the HIV Epidemic: A Plan for America, a ten-year initiative to end the HIV epidemic in the U.S.

 Can you provide a ranked list of counties with the highest HIV rates in the U.S.?